ahghanbari/Connecting_to_GitHub_with_SSH/README.md

 git push -u origin master
 ```

-Before running above code, you need to Add repository in github account and using that name instead of test.git >> your_rep_name.git
+Before running above code, you need to Add repository in github account and using that name instead of test.git >> your_rep_name.git <br />
-You may need to use 'main' instead of 'master'
+You may need to use 'main' or ... instead of 'master'
-Use 'git log' for seeing the name of HEAD
+Use 'git log' for seeing the name of HEAD branch, if you didn't change that, it is 'master'

 <img src=5.png>